AVoss84/streamlit/README.md

 $ streamlit run app.py
 ```

-*Example input text: 'Generate a SQL query that shows the number of claims per line of business in Germany in descending order.'*
+*Example input text: 'Create a SQL query that shows the number of claims per line of business in Germany in descending order.'*

 Note: You might also want to further customize your app by creating a 'config.toml' file in your '~/.streamlit' folder, e.g. for port modifications or any custom app settings